evso7th/EtherMusic/QUICK_GUIDE.md

 ### Bass Pad (Left, Blue)

 *   This is for your bass line.
 It's polyphonic, meaning you can play up to two notes at the same time to create chords.
-*   **Pulsate (`Zap` Icon):** Makes the sound throb in time with the beat.
-It affects all sounding bass notes and is great for rhythmic bass lines or pads.
 *   **Latch (`Anchor` Icon):** "Holds" notes for you.
 Tap the switch to turn Latch mode on.
     *   **To add a note:** Tap on the pad to start a note.
 A glowing orb will appear.
     *   **To remove a note:** Tap on an existing orb or in the same spot again to stop that specific note.